Cleveland Browns: Uniforms

 Experimentation with the uniform design began in 2002.
 An alternate orange jersey was introduced that season as the NFL encouraged teams to adopt a third jersey, and a major design change was made when solid brown socks appeared for the first time since 1984 and were used with white, brown and orange jerseys.
 Other than 1984, striped socks (matching the jersey stripes) had been a signature design element in the team's traditional uniform.
 The white striped socks appeared occasionally with the white jerseys in 2003–2005 and 2007.

 Experimentation continued in 2003 and 2004 when the traditional orange-brown-orange stripes on the white pants were replaced by two variations of a brown-orange-brown sequence, one in which the stripes were joined (worn with white jerseys) and the other in which they were separated by white (worn with brown jerseys).
 The joined sequence was used exclusively with both jerseys in 2005.
 In 2006, the traditional orange-brown-orange sequence returned.

 Additionally in 2006, the team reverted to an older uniform style, featuring gray face masks; the original stripe pattern on the brown jersey sleeves (The white jersey has had that sleeve stripe pattern on a consistent basis since the 1985 season.) and the older, darker shade of brown.

 The Browns wore brown pants for the first time in team history on August 18, 2008, preseason game against the New York Giants.
 The pants contain no stripes or markings.
 The team had the brown pants created as an option for their away uniform when they integrated the gray facemask in 2006.
 They were not worn again until the Browns "family" scrimmage on August 9, 2009, with white-striped socks.
 The Browns have continued to wear the brown pants throughout the 2009 season.
 Browns quarterback Brady Quinn supported the team's move to wearing the brown pants full-time, claiming that the striped pattern on the white pants "prohibit[ed] mobility".

 However, the fans generally did not like the brown pants, and after being used for only one season, the team returned to their white shirt-on-white pants in 2010.
-Coach Eric Mangini told The Plain Dealer the Browns won't use the brown pants anymore.
-"It wasn't very well-received," Mangini said.
+Coach Eric Mangini told The Plain Dealer the Browns will not use the brown pants anymore.
+"It wasn't very well received," Mangini said.
 "I hope we can get to the point where we can wear fruit on our heads and people wouldn't notice."
 At the time, the brown pants weren't officially dropped by the team, but simply not used.